 - Gold tinsel pipe cleaner

-I started by painting the shank of th paintbrush with green craft paint and the metal part with white paint on both sides.
-Once this was dry, I cut a piece of the purple material and would it around the fat part of the paintbrush to form a neck scarf, and then added a glittery snowflake sticker to the material.
+I started by painting the shank of the paintbrush with green craft paint and the metal part with white paint on both sides.

 He is coming together nicely!
 I painted a snowman face on the metal part of the brush.
 I did it free hand, but here is a template if you need one.